Skip to main content

 Pseudo Example

 Here's a pseudo Octo code (not a real code) of a "Backend server running in QA environment" in AWS infrastructure.
+It demonstrates how you can think of your infrastructure from your application's perspective, rather than individual resources of cloud.

 const app = new App('my-app');